Biscochos (Mexican Wedding Cookies)

 • 1 teaspoon salt

-• 2 tablespoons ground cinnamon, freshly ground when possible
+• 2 tablespoons ground cinnamon, (freshly ground, if possible)

 • ¼ teaspoon ginger